 Whether we start a knife with a stock removal method or hammer forge it to shape, every knife starts with profiling.
 This is where we establish the basic shape of the knife out of a piece of high carbon steel with known chemistry and metallurgical properties.
 Some knives are designed as we go, feeling out the lines and curves as they develop, and sometimes they start on a sketch pad, with very deliberate measurements and properties based on a customers request, or just some specific design element we want to execute on.

 Once a knife has been properly heat treated, we finalize the geometry of the blade.
-We initially do this using a series powered abrasive belts, then finally dial in the geometry and clean up the scratch pattern by hand with finer and finer grits of sand paper.
-Some knives are then given a forced patina with some sort of acidic solution, but most are left with clean, bright steel.
+We initially do this using a series powered abrasive belts, then finally dial in the geometry and clean up the scratch pattern by hand with finer and finer grits of sand paper and whetstones.
+Some knives are then given a forced patina with some sort of acidic solution, while others are left with clean, bright steel.

 The final two steps are to electrochemically etch our logo onto the blade, then to hand sharpen using whetstones.
 Each knife is then tested, and a light coat of our handle butter is applied to shine up the handle before leaving our shop.